sauravjha3010/CivicDataLab/README.md

 ## Overview

 This project is a configurable data cleaning pipeline framework that allows users to process datasets and ensure data quality.
 The framework includes a library of atomic data cleaning tasks and supports API-based configuration and execution.
+Also check etl_script.py for given dataset in assingment
 ## Features

 - **Identify Missing Values**: Checks for missing values in specified columns with configurable thresholds.